SharePoint/sp-dev-docs/docs/spfx/roadmap.md

 ## Client-side web parts++ and add-ins

+- Easy access to Graph API to access user specific information
 - Supporting more complex scenarios and interactions with web parts
     - Part-to-part communication
 	- JS Framework isolation